mars0i/clj-agentscript1/README.md

 myobj)`; you can't assign the property accessor result to a variable and then set! the variable.

-Note that Clojurescript doesn't have a constant `this` pointer available.
+Note that Clojurescript doesn't have a `this` pointer by default.
 The `this-as` macro is used to provide an alias to whatever is the current `this` in a given context.

 You can refer to the model from which you run `setup` and `step` functions that you've defined by using `this-as` within these function defs.
-(There are other ways to do this with step(), but you have to jump through hoops to avoid using this-as in setup, because it's called automatically when you new the model, whose constructor calls setupAndEmit(), which calls setup().)
+(There are other ways to do this with step(), but then you'd have to jump through hoops to avoid using `this-as` in setup, because it's called automatically when you new the model, whose constructor calls `setupAndEmit()` which calls `setup()`.)

 ### Agentscript tips